nordeim/Account-Bookkeeping/next_phase_project_plan.md

 **Current Project Status Recap:**

+*   **Sales Invoicing**: Fully functional for draft CRUD, posting with JE, list view, dialog with "Save & Approve".
+*   **User and Role Management UI**: Fully functional.
+*   **Reporting**:
+    *   `ReportsWidget` UI enhanced with options for comparative periods (BS/P&L) and zero-balance accounts (BS).
+    *   On-screen display for BS & P&L in `QTreeView` improved with better structure and formatting.
+    *   PDF/Excel export for BS & P&L has enhanced formatting.
+    *   TB & GL display/export are functional with simpler table views/exports.
+*   All previously implemented features remain stable.

+**Next Step Identification (from Roadmap):**

+Roadmap - "Current Focus / Short-term":
+1.  **Sales Invoicing**:
+    *   Implement "Save & Approve" button functionality in `SalesInvoiceDialog`. <-- DONE
+    *   Enhance line item entry (e.g., better product search/selection). <-- Basic enhancement done.
+Advanced popup search is still an option.
+    *   **(Future)** Handle inventory updates upon posting.
+2.  **Refine Reporting**:
+    *   Improve PDF/Excel export formatting and layout. <-- DONE for BS/P&L. Could extend to TB/GL.
+    *   Add more reporting options/filters. <-- DONE for BS/P&L comparative/zero-balance.
+Could add more dimension/status filters.
+3.  **Purchase Invoicing**: Begin implementation. <-- This is the next major new module.

+Given the current state:
+*   Sales Invoicing is quite complete for its initial scope (drafts, posting).
+Inventory updates are explicitly marked "Future".
+Advanced product search is a "nice-to-have" polish for later.
+*   Reporting has seen significant refinement in display and export for key statements, and new options.
+Further refinements can be iterative.
+*   User/Role Management is complete.

+The most impactful next step according to the roadmap would be to **begin implementation of Purchase Invoicing**.
+This is a substantial new module.

+**Plan for this Turn: Begin Purchase Invoicing - Part 1 (Models, DTOs, Service Interface, Basic Manager & Service Stubs).**

+This is analogous to how Sales Invoicing was started: laying the foundational backend structures.

+---
+**Current Project Status Recap:**

 *   **Sales Invoicing**: Fully functional (Draft CRUD, Posting with JE, List View, "Save & Approve" in dialog).
 *   **User and Role Management UI**: Fully functional (User CRUD, Role CRUD, Permission Assignment).
 *   **Reporting**: